 - helping you to develop necessary life skills

 - getting support and involvement from an interested adult

-What room/facilities will I have access to?
+What room/facilities you will have access to

 You will have a separate bedroom and most often a front door key.
 You will have access to: